peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.vec3proj'></a>
 ### (static) MathUtil.vec3proj(vec, refVec)

-Returns the projection of a 3-element vector on the given reference vector.
+Returns the projection of a 3-element vector on the specified reference vector.
 Assuming both vectors start at the same point, the resulting vector will be parallel to the